 Let’s take a look at the current situation to see if Cameco deserves to be in your portfolio.

-In addition, Cameco is caught up in a nasty fight with the Canada Revenue Agency (CRA) over taxes owed on earnings generated through a foreign subsidiary.
-A decision on the first round of the case could come in 2018.
+Cameco is caught up in an ugly legal battle with the Canada Revenue Agency (CRA) regarding taxes owed on earnings generated by a foreign subsidiary.

 Should you buy?

 The big-picture outlook for the uranium industry is positive, but uranium prices continue to fall, both on the spot market and on long-term contracts, and there is no indication a turnaround is imminent.